Nine to Noon's Short Story Competition is back

-Welcome to the first ever Nine to Noon Short Story Competition, judged by acclaimed authors Tina Makereti and Harry Ricketts.
+Welcome to the 2023 Nine to Noon Short Story Competition, judged by author Harry Ricketts and Tina Makareti.

-The top five winners will be announced on Friday 29 October, and those stories will be recorded and broadcast on Nine to Noon in November.
+The top five winners will be announced on Friday 27 October, and those stories will be purchased by RNZ and recorded and broadcast on Nine to Noon in November.

 "A great short story gives us a glimpse into a life so immediate that we feel we know both that person and their world," says Harry Ricketts.